 - The perfect vegan make-ahead side dish for any picnic, cookout, or BBQ

 Like most recipes, vegan recipes can be healthy or unhealthy.
 It really depends on how they are made.
-This recipe is oil-free and uses a homemade, silken tofu-based mayo.
+This recipe is oil-free and uses a homemade, silken tofu-based mayo, which makes it WFPB.
 Plus it's full of colorful veggies and potatoes, which are high in fiber, potassium, Vitamin C and B6.
-So this vegan potato salad can be called healthy!
+So this Vegan Potato Salad can definitely be called healthy!

 Definitely!
 In fact, I think it tastes even better after the potatoes and dressing have sat together for awhile in the fridge.
 Just hold off on adding the chives (or any garnish you choose) until you are ready to serve.

 - You can store this vegan potato salad for 5 to 7 days in an airtight container in the refrigerator.